 B. Then you want to position your product/service/business in a unique way compared to your competition.

 That’s how you hit ’em where they ain’t.

 Or you can be 100X better than your competition.
 In other words hit a home run and win that way.
 Either way, you need to know who you’re competing with in order to win.

 So Ray decided to focus on the slightly smaller, less sexy Market B. And, in doing so, he eliminated the 48 competitors focused on Market A.

 Fortunately, there were investors that believed in Ray’s Market B strategy.
-Now he’s got investors that are aligned with him, a nice amount of money, and a clear playing field to go after.
+Now he’s got investors that are aligned with him, a nice amount of money, lots of customers and a clear playing field to go after.

 For more, read: